microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 This document provides detailed information about telemetry events.
 It reflects the current state of the code and will be updated as telemetry is modified.
 Telemetry Events come in 2 types:
 - [Application Events](#application-events) identify typical application usage (start the app, run tests, save a file, etc.) in ways that allow evaluation of how the app is being used, but without including any user-identifiable data.
-- [Exception Events](#exception-events) identify application errors and provide visibility into problems that users are experiencing, again without including any user-identifable data.
+- [Exception Events](#exception-events) identify application errors and provide visibility into problems that users are experiencing, again without including any user-identifiable data.

 ### Application Events
 Application events are queried from the `customEvents` table.
 All application events follow the same pattern and contain 3 types of data: